-London, UK – 26th August 2021 – Egress has unveiled a new series of free interviews exploring the human element of insider risk, featuring expert voices from the world of cybersecurity and behavioural sciences.
+London, UK – 26th August 2021 – Egress has unveiled a new series of free interviews exploring the human element of insider risk, featuring expert voices from the world of cybersecurity and behavioral sciences.
 The three interviews each cover an element of insider risk, including Why people get hacked, Why people make mistakes, and Why people break the rules.
-Insider risk is a growing issue for organisations, with recent research by Egress revealing that 94% of organisations have experienced insider data breaches in the last 12 months.
+Insider risk is a growing issue for organizations, with recent research by Egress revealing that 94% of organizations have experienced insider data breaches in the last 12 months.

 Why do people get hacked? – Jessica Barker and Egress Chief Customer Officer Sudeep Venkatesh

 Dr Jessica Barker, a global leader in the human side of cybersecurity, offers insight into what motivates hackers, the social engineering tactics they use to trick their victims, and why people fall for phishing attacks.
 Together with Egress Chief Customer Officer Sudeep Venkatesh, Jessica also shares advice for organizations on how to protect their people from the evolving threat of targeted phishing attacks.